Non-simplicial quantum toric varieties: Forgetting calibration and gerbe structure

+The expression "non-calibrated" comes from the simplicial case where the authors of \cite{VQS} use only the generators of the 1-cones and not a calibration of the group.
+It is not used for the non-simplicial case due to the lack of compatibility with morphisms :

-We can define morphisms of non-calibrated affine quantum toric varieties in the same way as \ref{morphism_cal} : \begin{Def} A toric morphism between two non-calibrated affine quantum toric varieties $\Uscr_{\sigma_1}=[\C^I \times \T^J/G_1]$ and $\Uscr_{\sigma_2}=[\C^{I'} \times \T^{J'}/G_2]$ is a stack morphism $[\C^I \times \T^J/G_1] \to [\C^{I'} \times \T^{J'}/G_2]$ which restricts to a presented non-calibrated torus morphism $[\T^{I} \times \T^J/G_1] \to [\T^{I'} \times \T^{J'}/G_2]$ \end{Def}
+We can define morphisms of non-calibrated affine quantum toric varieties in the same way as \ref{morphism_cal}: \begin{Def} A toric morphism between two non-calibrated affine quantum toric varieties $\Uscr_{\sigma_1}=[\C^I \times \T^J/G_1]$ and $\Uscr_{\sigma_2}=[\C^{I'} \times \T^{J'}/G_2]$ is a stack morphism $[\C^I \times \T^J/G_1] \to [\C^{I'} \times \T^{J'}/G_2]$ which restricts to a presented non-calibrated torus morphism $[\T^{I} \times \T^J/G_1] \to [\T^{I'} \times \T^{J'}/G_2]$ \end{Def}

-We can see that morphism of affine quantum toric varieties descends to quotient and induce a morphism of non-calibrated affine quantum toric varieties.
-Hence, we have defined a functor $\mathrm{f}$ from the category of affine quantum toric varieties to the category of non-calibrated affine quantum toric varieties.
+We can see that a morphism of affine quantum toric varieties descends to quotient and induces a morphism of non-calibrated affine quantum toric varieties.
+Hence, we have defined a functor $\mathrm{f}: \Uscr_\sigma^{cal} \mapsto \Uscr_\sigma$ from the category of affine quantum toric varieties to the category of non-calibrated affine quantum toric varieties.

-We can follow the proof of \ref{equiv_cat_aff} in order to see that a morphism $(L,H)$ of calibrated quantum fan morphism (we need the two morphisms due to the presence of the kernel of $h_{\sigma\C}$) leads to a morphism $\lscr$ of non-calibrated affine quantum toric varieties.
+\begin{Rem} We can follow the proof of \ref{equiv_cat_aff} in order to see that a morphism $(L,H)$ of calibrated quantum fan morphism (we need the two morphisms due to the presence of the kernel of $h_{\sigma\C}$) leads to a morphism $\lscr$ of non-calibrated affine quantum toric varieties. \end{Rem}

-\begin{Lemma} This functor coincide with the functor $\mathrm{f}$ of \cite{VQS} (section 6.2) on simplicial quantum toric variety. \end{Lemma}
+\begin{Lemma} This functor coincide with the functor $\mathrm{f}$ of \citep{VQS} (section 6.2) on simplicial quantum toric variety. \end{Lemma}

 Moreover, the functor $\mathrm{f}$ induces (with lemma \ref{equiv_6uple}) a functor $\widetilde{\mathrm{f}}$ on the category of presented quantum tori defined by

 and